arnaudsj/core.nlp/README.md

 core.nlp
 ========

-core.nlp provides nlp processing as a language extension for Clojure
+core.nlp provides natural language processing as a language extension for Clojure

-The central objective of `core.nlp` is to make natural language processing idiomatic, productive, elegant and fast in the Clojure environment.
+The central objective of `core.nlp` is to make natural language processing idiomatic, productive, elegant and fast within the Clojure environment.

 ```clojure
 (tokenize "a quick fox jumps")